spotinst/terraform-provider-spotinst/website/docs/r/ocean_ecs.html.markdown

             * `resource` - (Required) String.
 Resource type to increase volume size dynamically by.
 Valid values: `CPU`.
             * `size_per_resource_unit` - (Required) Int.
 Additional size (in GB) per resource unit.
 Example: When the `baseSize=50`, `sizePerResourceUnit=20`, and instance with two CPUs is launched, its total disk size will be: 90GB.
     * `no_device` - (Optional) String.
 Suppresses the specified device included in the block device mapping of the AMI.
+* `optimize_images` - (Optional) Object.
+Set auto image update settings.
+    * `perform_at` - (Required) String.
+Valid values: "always" "never" "timeWindow".
+    * `time_windows` - (Optional; Required if not using `perform_at` = timeWindow) Array of strings.
+Set time windows for image update, at least one time window.
+Each string is in the format of ddd:hh:mm-ddd:hh:mm ddd.
+Time windows should not overlap.
+    * `should_optimize_ecs_ami` - (Required) Boolean.
+Enable auto image (AMI) update for the ECS container instances.
+The auto update applies for ECS-Optimized AMIs.

 <a id="auto-scaler"></a>
 ## Auto Scaler
 * `autoscaler` - (Optional) Describes the Ocean ECS autoscaler.